01binary/zeroweb/src/articles/what-they-don't-teach.md

 Selling a product requires *marketing*.
 The centerpiece of marketing is *positioning*, or understanding what you are selling and who you are selling it to.

-This concept is so important that it appears in many other enterpreneurship books like [The Passion Economy](https://www.amazon.com/Passion-Economy-Thriving-Twenty-First-Century-ebook/dp/B07QDK4MM7) by Adam Davidson.
+This concept is so important that it appears in many other entrepreneurship books like [The Passion Economy](https://www.amazon.com/Passion-Economy-Thriving-Twenty-First-Century-ebook/dp/B07QDK4MM7) by Adam Davidson.

 Some examples that appear in Mark's book:
 - Rolex is not a watch business, it's in a luxury business.
 Customers are buying an appearance of status and luxury that is shaped like a watch.
 - Car sales have not been based around product features for some time.
 It's all about making a personal statement.
-Car companies look for recurring classes of people: college professors, ourdoorsmen, street racers, fancy executives, suburban parents trying to "keep up with the Joneses'", and build products around those identities.
+Car companies look for recurring classes of people: college professors, outdoorsmen, street racers, fancy executives, suburban parents trying to "keep up with the Joneses'", and build products around those identities.
-- Althetes who are not the best at their game can still be marketed and sold by connecting this to another related strength, like their appearance and a fake persona built specifically for the market.
+- Athletes who are not the best at their game can still be marketed and sold by connecting this to another related strength, like their appearance and a fake persona built specifically for the market.